hms-dbmi/Hail-on-Google-Cloud/README.md

 2. Connect to your cluster and open Jupyter Notebook

-The url to have access to the Jupyter Notebook will be : http://ExternalIP:port.
+The url to have access to the Jupyter Notebook will be : http://ExternalIP-master-node:port.

 You can find the external IP in the google API.
 The port is 8123 by default.
 You have to open a firewall rule to allow traffic to and from your virtual machines (go to VPC Network -> Firewall rules -> Create firewall rule).

 ![](firewall.png)

-To connect and open Jupyter Notebook for this specific example, you will use the URL http://35.229.17.83:8123.
-And the password is *hello-hail* by default.

 ![](cluster.png)

+To connect and open Jupyter Notebook **for this specific example**, you will use the URL http://35.229.17.83:8123.

+For your own cluster, copy your own external IP adress instead of 35.229.17.83.

+And the password is *hail-class* by default.

 3. Submit a hail job with a python script